We Help With IRS Audits & Appeals

 There are a number of legal, procedural, policy, and other requirements that must be followed by the IRS and the taxpayer during the course of the audit.
 It is imperative that the taxpayer follow and/or enforce these rules or, as a matter of strategy, not follow or enforce some of the rules.

 Most audits focus on large, unique, or questionable items reported on the tax return or items that are missing from the return.
-This usually includes checking to make sure you didn’t understate your taxable income.
+This usually includes checking to make sure you didn’t understate your taxable income and looking for problematic tax deductions, such as charitable contribution deductions.

 In some cases, the audit may even be limited to a predetermined issue or issues or type of tax (such as withholding, excise, employment, estate and gift taxes).
 Here are some general tips for preparing for an IRS audit.